-Discussions over the removal of a mayor from office reached its height in 2013 when Toronto mayor Rob Ford confessed to smoking crack the year prior, once video surfaced of a specific incident.
-Many of his colleagues, as well as residents, suggested Ford was unfit for his post and should be removed or resign.
+Discussions over the removal of a mayor from office reached their height in 2013 when Toronto mayor Rob Ford confessed to smoking crack the year prior, once a video surfaced of a specific incident.
+Many of his colleagues suggested Ford was unfit for his post and should be removed or resign.

-Ford made it clear he would not be stepping down, and as for his “removal”, there were very little legal nor constitutional routes that could be taken.
+Ford made it clear he would not be stepping down, and as for his “removal”, there were very few legal nor constitutional routes that could be taken.

 Of course, a situation in which a mayor’s actions result in a pressing need for their dismissal is unlikely.
-The role of mayor isn’t exactly conducive to an overt abuse of power.
+The role of the mayor isn’t exactly conducive to an overt abuse of power.
 They are, for all intents and purposes, counted as one vote on a city council.insauga's Editorial Standards and Policies advertising